 This code snippet outlines fetching data from BigQuery, converting it to a CSV format, downloading it, and then exporting it to Excel.
 Modify the code according to your specific requirements.
 For comprehensive information, consult the BigQuery REST API documentation.

-For this example, we'll utilize the ODBC driver as a BigQuery Excel connector, one of the data source options supported by Excel's Get Data feature, to connect to Google BigQuery.
-Google, in partnership with Simba – a leader in data connectivity solutions, provides ODBC and JDBC drivers for connecting BigQuery with Excel and also other applications.
+For this example, we'll utilize the ODBC driver as a BigQuery Excel connector, one of the options supported by Excel's Get Data feature, to connect to BigQuery.
+Using the ODBC driver, users can connect BigQuery to Excel without extensive coding knowledge.

 After setting up the ODBC driver as a BigQuery connector for Excel on your system, you're ready to utilize it as a data source for exporting data from BigQuery into Excel.
 Begin by opening a new Excel worksheet, and then proceed with the following steps to establish a connection between BigQuery and Excel.